Cables are obsolete, and computers are in.

 If your electronic throttle controller goes defective, then do not be the one that waits to take care of it.

-So correct it swiftly!
+So alter it quickly!